faisalnh/reading-companion/DATABASE_SETUP.md

    - `student_checkpoint_progress`
    - `badges`
    - `student_badges`
+   - `login_broadcasts` (admin-controlled announcement messages shown on the login page)

 3. Click on the **`badges`** table
 4. You should see 6 default badges already inserted: